-The 5 Best Guitar Power Amps – Our Pick
+The 5 Best Guitar Power Amps (2023)

 Power amps give power to passive speakers.
-They are near the end of a signal chain and come in two forms: either as a solid-state units or with tubes.
+They are near the end of a signal chain and come in two forms: either as solid-state units or with tubes.
 The former is superior in terms of reliability, though the latter sounds better.

-The Best Power Amps
+The 5 Best Power Amps (2023)

 2. MOOER Baby Bomb 30

 Besides superior portability, it is also extremely simple to use.
-Controls are pretty much the same as in the Electro-Harmonix 44 Magnum, which means there is just one, “Volume” knob, as well as a small toggle switch that allows you to put the focus on hi-end tones.
+Controls are pretty much the same as in the Electro-Harmonix 44 Magnum, which means there is just one, “Volume” knob, as well as a small toggle switch that allows you to put the focus on high-end tones.

 4. Seymour Duncan PowerStage 170